mongodb/specifications/source/retryable-writes/retryable-writes.rst

 one another.

-The `Command Monitoring`_ specification states that the ``operationId`` field is a driver-generated, 64-bit integer and may be “used to link events together such as bulk write operations.”
+The `Command Monitoring`_ specification states that the ``operationId`` field is a driver-generated, 64-bit integer and may be "used to link events together such as bulk write operations."
 Each attempt of a retryable write operation SHOULD report the same ``operationId``; however, drivers SHOULD NOT use the ``operationId`` field to relay information about a transaction ID.
 A bulk write operation may consist of multiple write commands, each of which may specify a